AdobeDocs/mix-modeler.en/help/harmonize-data/marketing-touchpoints.md

 ---
 title: Marketing touchpoints
-description: Learn how to create marketing touchpoints to use as part of harmonizing your data in Adobe Mix Modeler.
+description: Learn how to create marketing touchpoints to use as part of harmonizing your data in Mix Modeler.
 feature: Harmonized Data, Marketing Touch Points
 ---